vicb/sfSassyCssPlugin/README.markdown

     $ git submodule update --init
     $ git commit -a -m "added sfSassyCssPlugin submodule"

+Do not forget to publish the plugin assets:

+    $ symfony plugin:publish-assets

 ## Enabling the plugin ##

 Edit your `config/ProjectConfiguration.class.php` file to enable the plugin: